Gusgo99/ofdm-channel_estimation/readme.md

 However, the DFT is an operation applied to periodic signals, and so this property is only valid for periodic signals.
 This will hinder the direct application of this property in OFDM systems.

 To solve that, it is possible to make the channel "appear" periodic.
-Since the channel is modeled as a FIR filter with size P, it is only required that the `P` previous samples be periodic.
-Namely, if the channel filter has size two, the signal `[1, 2, 3, 4]` will "appear" periodic if the signal `[3, 4, 1, 2, 3, 4]` is sent through the channel.
+Since the channel is modeled as a FIR filter with size P, it is only required that the `P - 1` previous samples be periodic.
+Namely, if the channel filter has size three, the signal `[1, 2, 3, 4]` will "appear" periodic if the signal `[3, 4, 1, 2, 3, 4]` is sent through the channel.

 This technique is called a cyclic prefix and it provides a simple method to revert the effect of the channel.